The term “pesticides” includes herbicides, insecticides and fungicides.

-Herbicide-tolerant crops reduce weed diversity in and around fields, which in turn reduces habitat and food for other important species, including the Monarch butterfly.
-Studies have also observed that Bt crops can have negative impacts on non-target insects, including pollinators, and soil and water organisms.
+The use of herbicides with herbicide-tolerant crops reduces weed diversity in and around fields, which in turn reduces habitat and food for other important species, including the Monarch butterfly (see below).
+Studies have also observed that GM insect-resistant crops can also have negative impacts on non-target insects, including pollinators, and soil and water organisms.

-For details please see “Are GM Crops Better for the Environment?”
-CBAN’s second report in the GMO Inquiry 2015
+- For details see “Are GM Crops Better for the Environment?”
+CBAN’s second report in our GMO Inquiry.

 Pesticides and GM Crops

-“Are GM Crops Better for the Environment?”
-May 2015, CBAN’s second report in the GMO Inquiry documents the rise in herbicide sales with genetically modified crops in Canada and examines the environmental impacts.
+- “Are GM Crops Better for the Environment?” – CBAN Report, 2015, CBAN’s second report in the GMO Inquiry documents the rise in herbicide sales with genetically modified crops in Canada and examines the environmental impacts.

 Pesticides and Pollinators

-Hidden Costs of Toxic Seed Coatings: Insecticide Use on the Rise, Factsheet, Center for Food Safety, US, June 2015.
-Scientists have identified pesticides—specifically a group of insecticides called neonicotinoids (abbreviated as “neonics”)—as likely to be an important cause of declining pollinator populations and poor pollinator health.
+Pollinators are also affected by other pesticides, such as neonicotinoids.
+A 2015 factsheet, the Hidden Costs of Toxic Seed Coatings: Insecticide Use on the Rise, describes studies that found that a group of insecticides called neonicotinoids (abbreviated as “neonics”) are likely to be an important cause of declining pollinator populations and poor pollinator health.
 Neonics are the most widely used insecticides in the world, and have been repeatedly shown to have lethal and sub-lethal effects on beneficial insects.

 Synthetic pesticides are not permitted for use in organic food production.
 Here is more information on the organic standard in Canada.